ds-102/sp23/grading.md

 ## Exams

-There will be two midterms on Feburary 28, 2023, and April 13, 2023.
+There will be two midterms on **Feburary 28, 2023**, and **April 13, 2023**.
 Midterms will be held from 7-9PM.
 You must take the midterm at the specified time: if you have a conflict, please contact course staff ASAP at data102@berkeley.edu. **We will not accept any conflicts after the drop deadline** (except for emergencies).

 <!--The exams will be proctored, and will tentatively be held in person.
 Any remote exams will also be proctored, using a protocol similar to CS161.-->